ReqIF¶

 Pre-defined Mappings¶

-ubConnect provides pre-defined mappings for commonly used fields that can be overridden as needed:
+ubConnect provides pre-defined mappings for commonly used fields that can be overridden as needed.

 Source Field |